Here are some of the most frequently asked questions about Neighbor Up Action Grants:

 What are the deadlines for submitting an application?

-5 p.m. on the first Friday in March and the second Friday in August.
+5 p.m. on the second Fridays in February and August.

 Is there a conflict-of-interest policy which prevents members of the Grantmaking Committee from reviewing applications from groups that either they or their family members are involved with?